LinusU/flutter_web_auth/flutter_web_auth_2/README.md

 ### Cannot open keyboard on iOS

-This seems to be a bug in `ASWebAuthenticationSession`, and no work around have been found.
+This seems to be a bug in `ASWebAuthenticationSession` and no workarounds have been found yet.
 Please see issue [#120](https://github.com/LinusU/flutter_web_auth/issues/120) for more info.

 ### Error on macOS if Chrome is default browser

-This seems to be a bug in `ASWebAuthenticationSession`, and no work around have been found.
+This seems to be a bug in `ASWebAuthenticationSession` and no workarounds have been found yet.
 Please see issue [#136](https://github.com/LinusU/flutter_web_auth/issues/136) for more info.